Active-Active vs. Active-Passive High-Availability Clustering

 Active-Active High Availability Cluster

 Assigning clients to the nodes in the cluster isn't an arbitrary process.
-Rather, it's based on which load balancing algorithm is set on the load balancer.
-So for example, in a "Round Robin" algorithm, the first client to connect is sent to the first server, the second client goes to the second server, the third client goes back to the first server, the fourth client back to the second server, and so on.
+Instead, it's based on which load balancing algorithm is set on the load balancer.
+So, for example, in a "Round Robin" algorithm, the first client to connect is sent to the first server, the second client goes to the second server, the third client goes back to the first server, the fourth client goes back to the second server, and so on.
 We'll elaborate more on these algorithms in a future post.

 Active-Active